StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 The Webhook channel sends data as HTTP POST requests.
 The endpoint and payload are documented in an [OpenAPI specification](https://github.com/StackVista/stackstate-openapi/tree/master/spec_webhook).

-### Example payload for an open notification request
+### Example payload for a notification open request

 ```
 {